Mixing Wallpaper and Paint for One-of-a-Kind Rooms

 Choose a Style

-Select a border wallpaper style that complements your existing wall color or the new paint color you have in mind.
-A pattern that incorporates colors from the walls will create a cohesive look.
-For contemporary rooms, consider geometric or nature-inspired prints.
-In traditional rooms, floral, damask or toile patterns work well.
-There are also themed borders with seashells, birds or garden motifs that can bring a whimsical touch.
+Select a border that complements your existing wall color—or the new paint you have in mind.
+Patterns that pull colors from the walls feel cohesive.
+For contemporary rooms, try geometric or nature‑inspired prints.
+In traditional spaces, floral, damask, or toile work well.
+Themed borders—seashells, birds, garden motifs—can add a whimsical touch.

 Measure and Buy

-Once you determine the style you want, measure the perimeter of the room to calculate how much border wallpaper you will need.
-Buy at least 10 to 15 percent extra to account for pattern matching and waste.
-Purchase your wallpaper and any additional supplies like primer, adhesive, a roller and seam roller.
+Measure the room’s perimeter to calculate how much border you need, and buy 10–15% extra for pattern matching and waste.
+Pick up supplies like primer, adhesive, a roller, and a seam roller.

 Prepare the Walls

-Make sure your walls are clean, smooth and primed.
-Apply a coat of primer if switching from a dark to light color.
-For the best results, paint walls at least two weeks before adding the border to allow adequate drying time.
+Ensure walls are clean, smooth, and primed.
+If switching from a dark to a light color, apply primer.
+For best results, paint at least two weeks before installing the border so the finish fully cures.

 Apply the Border

-Apply wallpaper border adhesive or multipurpose adhesive to the wall, following the product directions.
-Position the first strip of border along your layout lines, smooth with a seam roller and trim away excess with a utility knife.
-Apply remaining strips, matching the pattern and trimming edges for a precise fit.
-Use a damp cloth to wipe away any excess adhesive.
+Apply border or multipurpose adhesive per product directions.
+Position the first strip along your layout line, smooth with a seam roller, and trim excess with a utility knife.
+Continue matching the pattern and trimming edges for a precise fit.
+Wipe away excess adhesive with a damp cloth.

 Protect the Border

-To protect the border wallpaper from damage, avoid harsh chemicals and abrasive cleaners.
-Gently wipe away dirt and stains with a microfiber cloth and water or mild detergent.
-Place furniture and hang wall decor cautiously to avoid ripping the delicate edge of the border.
+Avoid harsh chemicals and abrasives.
+Gently clean with a microfiber cloth and water or mild detergent.
+Place furniture and hang décor thoughtfully to protect the delicate border edge.

-With some careful planning and patience, adding a stylish wallpaper border is an easy DIY project that can transform the look of your room.
-Combined with a fresh coat of paint in a complementary hue, wallpaper borders create custom interiors with minimal cost or commitment.
+With careful planning and patience, a stylish wallpaper border can transform a room.
+Paired with a fresh coat of paint in a complementary hue, borders deliver a custom look with minimal cost and commitment.

 Using Wallpaper on the Lower Half of a Wall

-Select one wall in the room to serve as the focal point.
-The other walls can remain painted.
-For example, wallpaper the lower half of the wall behind a bed, sofa or sideboard.
-This draws attention to the key furniture piece in the space.
+Select one wall to serve as the focal point; keep the others painted.
+For example, wallpaper the lower half behind a bed, sofa, or sideboard to highlight the key furniture in the room.

-Decide how high up the wall you want the wallpaper to extend.
-A good rule of thumb is to have the wallpaper reach somewhere between the halfway point and two-thirds of the way up the wall.
-The specific height depends on the ceiling height of your room and the scale of your wallpaper pattern.
-Have an assistant hold the wallpaper in place at different heights so you can evaluate what looks most balanced.
+Decide the height for the wallpaper.
+A good rule of thumb is somewhere between halfway and two‑thirds up the wall.
+The best height depends on your ceiling height and the scale of the pattern.
+Have a helper hold the wallpaper at different heights to find the most balanced look.

-Choose a paint color for the upper portion of the wall that coordinates well with your wallpaper design.
-Stick to the same color family or choose a complementary shade on the color wheel.
-For example, pair blue wallpaper with a navy blue paint, or pair red wallpaper with an orangey paint.
-The coordinated color helps seamlessly blend the wallpaper and paint.
+Choose a paint color for the upper wall that coordinates with the wallpaper.
+Stay within the same family or select a complementary hue from the color wheel.
+For instance, pair blue wallpaper with navy paint, or red wallpaper with an orangey paint.
+The coordinated color helps the two surfaces blend seamlessly.

-Wallpapering only part of a wall is an easy DIY project that can dramatically transform the look of a room.
-It allows you to incorporate pattern and color in a creative, custom way.
-Using this technique, you can achieve a high-end designer look for a fraction of the cost.
-Your one-of-a-kind room will be the envy of all your friends and family!
+Wallpapering only part of a wall is a beginner‑friendly project with a high‑end payoff.
+It’s a creative way to incorporate pattern and color for a custom, designer look—often at a fraction of the cost.
+Your one‑of‑a‑kind room will be the envy of friends and family!

 Painting Intricate Designs Over Wallpaper